danielmichaels/danielms/content/blog/01-rsync.md

 Syncing can be either a "pull" or "push".

+_In this example we are_ copying the directory, not just its contents and sending it from the local system to a remote system.

+To copy the entire folder and not just the files within, we must **omit** the trailing slash.

 The "push":

     rsync -a ~/local_source_dir username@remote_host:/home/username/destination_dir

-*In this example weare*\* copying the directory, not just its contents so we omit the trailing slash.\* Here we are sending data from the source to the destination.
+Here we are retrieving data from a remote server and pulling it down to our local system.
+Again, we are taking the _entire_ directory so there's no trailing slash.

 The "pull":

     rsync -a username@remote_host:/home/username/destination_dir local_source_dir

-This pull operation is syncing the remote directory with the local system.
-We might use this to backup a small database file for instance.

 ### SSH

 Syncing between systems if made much easier if key based authentication is enabled.
 If not, the user will be prompted with a password.

+To use `rsync` over a `ssh` connection we need to specify the protocol `rsync` needs to use.

+`rsync -aznvPH -e "ssh -i ~/ec2_keyfile.pem" user@remote:/home/folder /tmp/local_system/`

+The `-e` flag above, tells `rsync` to use a command, or in this case, another protocol to tunnel over.

+We wrap the `-e` flag command in quotations to encapsulate our private key - this is particularly useful when accessing AWS.
+Any `.ssh/config` settings are also respected by `rsync` making commonly accessed systems far easier to use.